neondatabase/website/content/docs/security/security-overview.md

 ## Security reporting

 Neon adheres to the [securitytxt.org](https://securitytxt.org/) standard for transparent and efficient security reporting.
 For details on how to report potential vulnerabilities, please visit our [Security reporting](/docs/security/security-reporting) page or refer to our [security.txt](https://neon.tech/security.txt) file.

+## Questions about our security measures?

+If you have any questions or concerns about our security protocols or would like a deeper dive into any aspect, our team is here to help.
+You can reach us at [security@neon.tech](mailto:security@neon.tech).